 Before arrival of the Europeans, the Santa Rosa Plain was home to a rich history of Native American heritage.
 Archaeologists speculate that Native American habitation in the region began approximately 7,000 years ago.
-Remnants of Native American civilization have been discovered along Santa Rosa Creek and its tributaries, in the adjacent alluvial valleys and surrounding plains, in the hills, in the Annadel State Park area, in the Laguna de Santa Rosa, and in the Windsor area.
+Remnants of Native American civilization have been discovered along Santa Rosa Creek and its tributaries, in the adjacent alluvial valleys and surrounding plains, in the hills, in the Trione-Annadel State Park area, in the Laguna de Santa Rosa, and in the Windsor area.
 The remains of entire settlements, including three former villages, have been found in northern Santa Rosa.

 Santa Rosa, Spanish for "Saint Rose," was founded in 1833 and named after Saint Rosa of Lima, Peru.
 The first non-native permanent settlers were the family of the widow Dona Maria Carrillo, mother-in-law of General Vallejo and aunt of the Mexican Governor Pio Pico.
 By the 1850s, a Wells Fargo post and general store were established in what is now downtown Santa Rosa.
-In 1867, the county recognized Santa Rosa as an incorporated city, and in 1868 the State officially confirmed the incorporation, making Santa Rosa officially the third incorporated city in Sonoma County.
+In 1867, the County recognized Santa Rosa as an incorporated city, and in 1868, the State officially confirmed the incorporation, making Santa Rosa officially the third incorporated city in Sonoma County.

 The population of Santa Rosa remained relatively small until railroad services started in 1870 and linked the city to the greater Bay Area and the rest of the state.
-In 1949, construction on Highway 101 through Santa Rosa began, which resulted in bisecting the east and west sides of the city while connecting Santa Rosa to the north and south by car.
-In 1900, the city's population was 6,673.
+In 1947, construction of Highway 101 through Santa Rosa enhanced connectivity to much of the North Bay and North Coast, but the route through downtown bisected the city into east and west Santa Rosa.
+The road was eventually elevated, which accentuated this divide.
+Construction of Highway 12 as a freeway a decade later created a similar divide between the north and south sides of the city.
+The layout of two highways together establishes the basic four defining quadrants of the city.
+While Highways 101 and 12 create divides that separate the city into distinct quadrants, they also bring valuable economic connectivity to the wider region.

 Santa Rosa has grown and evolved into a diverse metropolitan community that serves as the commercial, economic, civic, cultural, and educational center of the northern Bay Area region.
 By 2000, the population was 147,532, making Santa Rosa the largest city in Sonoma County and the fifth most populous city in the Bay Area.
-By 2019, the Santa Rosa population had climbed to 174,885 people.
+By 2019, Santa Rosa had a population of 197,980 people.
 Today, the city has over 40 unique neighborhoods and commercial districts.
 Figure 1-2 maps seven major areas referred to throughout the General Plan to orient the reader.